With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This is the simplest Element.
 It is, in fact, hardly an element but rather a connector of elements, though it can be used as an element when combined ...

 Ferris wheels are big cheeses - they take up large amounts of space and pieces, but in the end they turn out fickle.
-If you can get them to work well ...
+If you can get them ...

 Possible the dullest element around.
 Here, the ball simply falls down a chute. it's mainly used for connecting Elements.